dwtechnologies/gophish-owa-phishing-reporter/README.md

 * [Todo](#Todo)

 ## General info
 This plugin makes it easy to report phishing emails for end-users.
 The reporter will recongize URLs within the email in the standard gophish format and forward these to the gophish report function.
-Reported emails which do not match the gophish format will be forwarded to an email adress specfied in the settings.
+Reported emails which do not match the gophish format will be forwarded to an email adress specfied in the settings with any comments and the raw mail with all headers.
 It works in all outlook clients (android, ios, macos, windows & web outlook) and a demo bellow.
 <img src=doc/outlook-gophish-reporter-plugin.gif>